Code of Ethics – All Personnel

 2.0 Compliance with Laws, Rules and Regulations; Business Partners

-As necessary, Pacific Ethanol will hold information and training sessions to promote compliance with laws, rules and regulations.
+As necessary, Alto Ingredients will hold information and training sessions to promote compliance with laws, rules and regulations.

 If a law conflicts with a policy in this Code of Ethics, you must comply with the law.
 If you have any questions about these conflicts, you should ask your supervisor how to handle the situation.